cmprog/BeeFree2/README.md

 - Reflection chance attribute
 - Bonus honeycomb on success criteria
 - Double shot chance attrbute
-- Cosmetic purchaces - do not reset on prestuge
+- Cosmetic purchaces - do not reset on pretige
+- Passkve honeycomb earnings.
+Buy a bee hive and collect from it every day.
+Adds potential options for duration and amount.